alefragnani/vscode-numbered-bookmarks/README.md

 ### Toggle Bookmark '#number'

-You can easily Mark/Unmark bookmarks on any line.
+You can easily Mark/Unmark bookmarks on any position.

 ![Toggle](images/numbered-bookmarks-toggle.png)